-Fall is officially in the air and that means we’re all looking forward to spooky season.
+Fall is in the air and that means we’re all looking forward to spooky season.
 Right?
 One of the best parts about autumn and Halloween, in particular, is of course decorating your home.

 Why not do so with some locally picked pumpkins?
 Luckily, Washington is full of pumpkin patches for you to find the perfect addition to your Halloween setup.
 Here are 10 of the best u-pick pumpkin patches around Seattle.